hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 - `retain  manual  30` :: Keep 30 manual backups before starting to replace them
 - `verbose         4` :: Print out which files are currently copying, so I know the backup is still running ok
 - `linux_lvm_cmd_mount` ::  In later versions of `rsnapshot` it is possible to pass mount options here, but not in the release version on Slackware 14.1, so I point this option to a mount-wrapper script.

+Create the directories `/mnt/rsnapshot-tmp` and `/media/backup/rsnapshot` for the following script to work.

 Contents of the wrapper script `/usr/local/bin/mount-wrapper`: